Becoming a New Nanny Employer

 ● SSP is paid from the 4th qualifying day of sickness (ie the 4th day that the nanny is off sick and should have been at work.)

-The first 3 days are known as “waiting days”.
+The first 3 days are known as “waiting days” and do not have to be paid.

 ● Employees can “self-certify” for the first week of sickness, either by informing you by phone or in writing.
 They can